moosend/mooskin-ui/components/TabbedContent/README.md

 * `id` - id of the element
 * `vertical` - tab headers will be aligned vertically, content on the right
 * `type` - renders a different tabbed content based on the passed value, for now only `radio` is supported.
-* `align` - align tab headers to the left/center/right or top/center/bottom for vertical
+* `alignHeaders` - align tab headers to the left/center/right or top/center/bottom for vertical
 * `className` - css class
 * `style` - extra styles for the main container